Chicken Broccoli Rice Casserole

 Instructions

-• Heat butter in a large pot over medium heat until melted.
+- Heat butter in a large pot over medium heat until melted.
 Add the chicken and cook until golden brown on all sides, about 5 minutes.
-Remove and set aside.
+Remove the chicken and set aside.
 Note: This step is not needed if using a cooked rotisserie chicken.

-• Add the cooked chicken, cream of chicken soup, milk, sour cream, optional seasonings, and half of the cheddar cheese.
+- Add the cooked chicken, cream of chicken soup, milk, sour cream, optional seasonings, and half of the cheddar cheese to the pot of rice.

 Add the Topping:

-• Melt the butter and crumble up the crackers.
+- Melt the butter and crush the crackers.
 Combine to form the topping for the casserole.

-• Top the casserole with the crumbled cracker topping and bake uncovered for 10 additional minutes.
+- Sprinkle the crumbled cracker topping over the casserole and bake uncovered for 10 additional minutes.

-• Let the casserole sit for 5 minutes prior to serving.
+- Let stand for 5 minutes prior to serving.

 Notes